Azure-Samples/healthcare-agent-orchestrator/docs/fhir_integration.md

 - **Authentication Examples:** Step-by-step examples showing how to authenticate requests to the FHIR service using various methods.
 - **Querying Clinical Notes by Patient ID:** Example queries for retrieving clinical notes associated with a specific patient ID from the FHIR service.

-This module serves as a practical starting point for developers who want to integrate FHIR service data access into their own healthcare applications.
+This module serves as a practical starting point for developers who want to integrate with their EHR system.